 A Call to Persevere in the Faith

-20 But you, beloved, building yourselves up on your most holy faith and praying in the Holy Spirit, 21 keep yourselves in the love of God, eagerly waiting for the mercy of our Lord Jesus Christ that will bring you to18 eternal life.
-22 And have mercy on those who doubt.
+20 But you, beloved, building yourselves up on your most holy faith and praying in the Holy Spirit, 21 keep yourselves in the love of God, eagerly waiting for the mercy of our Lord Jesus Christ that will bring you to eternal life.18 22 And have mercy on those who doubt.
 23 Save others, snatching them out of the fire.
 On others still, have mercy with fear, hating even the garment defiled by the flesh.

 24 Now to him who is able to keep you from stumbling, and to stand you faultless19 before the presence of his glory with surpassing joy,20 25 to the only God our Savior, through Jesus Christ our Lord, be glory, majesty, dominion, and authority, before all time, now, and through21 all the ages to come.
 Amen.

 - Or by